How to tell if it’s your Monitor or GPU that is dying?

 Published by Nyau Wai Hoe - Updated on

-When your computer screen starts acting weird, it can be tough to figure out if the problem is with the monitor or the Graphics Processing Unit (GPU).
-Both are super important for showing stuff on your computer, but they do different things and show different warning signs when they’re about to give up.
-Knowing the difference helps a lot in figuring out what’s going wrong.
+When your computer screen starts acting weird, it’s sometimes difficult to actually figure out if it’s because of your monitor or the GPU (Graphics Processing Unit).
+Both are equally important for showing images on your screen, and they show different signs when they’re about to fail.

 How to tell if your monitor is dying